segasai/q3c/README.md

 index is going to be used or not.
 The ra,dec columns from the table with the index should go after the ra,dec columns from the table without the index.

-It is important that the query will return *ALL* the pairs within the matching distance, rather than say nearest neighbors.
-For nearest neighbors see below.
+It is important that the query will return *ALL* the pairs within the matching distance, rather than just nearest neighbors.
+See the nearest neighbors queries below.

-If every object in the table1 have his own error circle, here we'll assume that the radius of that circle in degrees is stored in the column "err", then you should run the query:
+If every object in table1 have his own error circle ( we'll assume that the radius of that circle in degrees is stored in the column "err"), then you should run the query:

 ```